ynorg234/Amulet/README.md

 # What is Amulet?
 Amulet is a new network lagger, aiming to do the same functions as clumsy, while being open-source.
+EDIT: CLUMSY IS FOSS

 Amulet is written in Python.

+ima rewrite this in go to make it better

 # How to use Amulet?
 Step 1: Download the latest release